Pet Rabbit Care and Resources

 Consider homing your new pet in an area of the home that is used often.
 When rabbits are kept in a bedroom, they may get lonely or will never get used to a lot of noise and interaction.
 They are most active in the morning and during dinnertime so our favorite location is near the kitchen or dining room.

 If you would like to go with a traditional cage design, make sure you get one big enough for a large litter box and extra room to hop around.
 This cage is great because it’s roomy, it rolls on wheels, and comes with the play yard.
-It’s available in this larger size and a smaller size as well.
+It’s available in a larger size (shown) and a smaller size as well.
 The bars of the playpen are small enough that a young bunny cannot slip through.

 Upgrade your rabbit’s condo with another story and more room of their own.
+Your rabbit will still need some time outside of the hutch to exercise so it has a ramp to let them out easily to the floor.

 An open air, floor living experience for bun.
 This works really well for families planning to have a free range rabbit.
 Its easy to just open their gate and let them roam around.
 Decorate their home with accessories from makers like Nancy and the Baskets.